UQ-RCC/xnat/content/en/docs/user-guides/getting-started/uq-members.md

 {{% /alert %}}

 #### Step 2
-Login in with the AAF Single sign-on button (shown below).
+Log in with the AAF Single sign-on button (shown below).

 Follow the AAF login process for your organisation